Bira/octopus-carnival/_posts/2017-09-19-changelings-dfrpg.md

 there.
 On a 6 or less, your cover is blown and you suffer the effects of Social Stigma (Savage) - including another immediate 3d roll to see if you're kicked out of town!
 This lasts until you can re-establish your cover.
 How you can do that is up to the GM.
-It could range from a few skill rolsl to a full adventure!
+It could range from a few skill rolls to a full adventure!

 ### Optional Traits